eZmaxinc/eZmax-SDK-csharp/docs/ObjectDiscussionApi.md

 <a id="discussiondeleteobjectv1"></a>
 # **DiscussionDeleteObjectV1**
-> CommonResponse DiscussionDeleteObjectV1 (int pkiDiscussionID)
+> DiscussionDeleteObjectV1Response DiscussionDeleteObjectV1 (int pkiDiscussionID)

 Delete an existing Discussion